teiid/teiid-wildfly-quickstarts/jdg-local-cache/README.md

 7) Install the infinispan-cache translator

 	-	cd to the ${JBOSS_HOME}/bin directory
-	-	execute:  ./jboss-cli.sh --connect --file={jbossas.server.dir}/docs/teiid/datasources/infinispan/add-infinispan-cache-translator.cli
+	-	execute:  ./jboss-cli.sh --connect --file=../docs/teiid/datasources/infinispan/add-infinispan-cache-translator.cli

-8) deploy the sample application war (target/jdg-quickstart.war) that will be used to preload the cache
+8) deploy the sample application war (target/jdg-quickstart.war) that will be used to configure and preload the cache

 	* use the management console at http://localhost:9990 to deploy target/jdg-quickstart.war from the target directory or